The first school meal that Aida, 10, in Kyrgyzstan had was warm soup with a sweet bun.

 “I remember being full and I had so much energy after the meal,” she told the World Food Programme (WFP).
 “We attend five classes a day, with very short breaks between them, and lunch is served after the third class.
 If we don’t sit down for lunch, my friends and I would be very hungry.
 Lunchtime helps me get energy for the rest of the school day.”

-Since that first meal a few years ago, Aida has participated in WFP’s Optimizing School Meals Program, which provides daily meals to students who may not otherwise have access to a lunch.
+Since that first meal, Aida has participated in WFP’s Optimizing School Meals Program, which provides daily meals to students who may not otherwise have access to a lunch.

-The meals help to provide the fuel that she needs to pursue her dream of becoming a doctor so that she can help with vaccination efforts — a dream that’s been shaped by the turmoil of the global COVID-19 pandemic.
+The meals help to provide the fuel that she needs to pursue her dream of becoming a doctor so that she can help with vaccination efforts — a dream that was shaped by the turmoil of the global COVID-19 pandemic.

-In this context, school meals are a lifeline — and the School Meals Coalition (SMC) is on the front lines of ensuring that children in educational contexts around the world have, like Aida, access to something to eat to get them through the day.
+School meals are a lifeline — and the School Meals Coalition (SMC) is on the front lines of ensuring that children in educational contexts around the world like Aida have access to something to eat to get them through the day.

 “The question to me is: ‘What’s the cost of not providing a school meal to all the children on the planet?’
 If you want increased poverty, don’t provide school meals,” David Beasley, the executive director of WFP, said in a statement.
 “If you want more child marriages, don’t provide school meals.
 If you want more destabilization and migration, and recruitment by extremist groups, don’t provide school meals.